Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: A Single Proposal: The Quality Objective

 \paragraph{Case 1:} $\alpha \cdot s_{i'} \leq T$.
 We split this case into two sub-cases.
 In the first, agent $i'$ does not write a review at the pure Nash equilibrium, while in the second, she writes a good review.
 In either case, we show that deviating to writing an excellent review increases agent $i'$'s utility, leading to a contradiction. \paragraph{Case 1a:} Suppose that agent $i'$ does not write a review at the pure Nash equilibrium.
 It is easy to see that in this case, by deviating to writing a review of good quality, she would attain a utility of

 By (\ref{eq:hopt}), this deviation is beneficial if the following inequality holds:

-which is true for $\alpha \ge 2$ and $i^\star \ge 1$.
+which is true for $\alpha \ge 2$ and $i^\star \ge 6$.
 Therefore, writing a good review would yield positive utility for agent $i'$, leading to a contradiction.

 \paragraph{Case 1b:} Now, assume that agent $i'$ writes a good review at the pure Nash equilibrium.
-This implies that her utility for deviating to writing an excellent review would be lower:
+This implies that her utility by deviating to writing an excellent review would be lower: